Panic. Confusion. Companies bombarded with hype and opinion.

 Some GDPR Basics.

 Make sure you know where your Personal Data is.
-Which networks hold and process data.
+You can start by finding the networks that hold and process data.
 Document this as it forms the scope of your GDPR network.
 It tells you what you need to keep secure.

 Remove what is not needed.
 Any data not required – delete it.
 It will reduce risk and will reduce your GDPR compliance burden.